wazuh/wazuh-documentation/source/deployment-options/docker/container-usage.rst

 Wazuh configuration and log files can be configured to exist outside of their container.
 This will allow these files to persist after containers are removed and to provision custom configuration files to your containers.

-Multiple volumes are required to ensure persistence on a Wazuh container, the following is an example of a ``docker-compose.yml`` with those defined:
+Multiple volumes are required to ensure persistence on a Wazuh container.
+The following is an example of a ``docker-compose.yml`` with those defined:

 .. code-block:: yaml